-3.6 The adjustment property.
-The adjustment property, introduced in [Sw93], is defined by in S_n , with strict inequality whenever \mathbf{x} is not a Nash equilibrium (or a rest point of the replicator dynamics).
+in S_n , with strict inequality whenever x is not a Nash equilibrium (or a rest point of the replicator dynamics).
 Any vector field on S_n satisfying this property is said to be a myopic adjustment dynamics (MAD).
 This means that the population always moves towards a better reply to the present state - arguably, a minimal requirement for any adaptation worth its name.
 All dynamics considered so far, except those in section 3.4 of course, satisfy the adjustment property (for monotone selection dynamics, see [Ho95b], [FL98]).